Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction

-Considering the effects of blindfolding the monkey, a subtle decrease on the average path length occurred.
-It was also possible to note that under this experimental condition, there was a tendency for the graphs to present quite the same values, keeping the average path length almost constant, except by short periods when higher values were observed.
+Considering the effects of blindfolding the monkey, a subtle decrease in the average path length occurred.
+However, it was also possible to note that under this experimental condition, there was a tendency for the graphs to present quite the same values, keeping the average path length almost constant, except for short periods when higher values were observed.

-Considering the transition between the awake (blindfolded) and the anesthetized state, the anesthetic induction led to an expressive increase in the average path length of the networks, and also a higher variation of this property was verified during general anesthesia (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{Sub-Figures B - E)}.}
+Regarding the transition between the awake (blindfolded) and the anesthetized states, the anesthetic induction led to an expressive increase in the average path length of the networks.
+A higher variation of this property was verified during general anesthesia (see \hyperlink{FIGURE4}{$Figure \cdot 4$, \mbox{Sub-Figures B - E)}.}

 \end{multicols}

 \begin{multicols}{2}